FRACP Exams

 4. Private study

 You do not have to be in a study group if you prefer to study alone, however, many people find this helpful both academically and for peer support.
+You can find some more thoughts in this brief article from current Consultants who recall their exam preparation vividly!

 For more information on preparation and application for the written exam please go to: Divisional Written Examination